hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 > Maybe `parse "ab" ["a" accept]` should return `true` instead of `false` in (R3).. there is no `accept` in Red.
 It could be added into the red/red#3478 to make it even more complicated:)

-That's an interesting consideration, but probably should be left for a separate REP? Ì†ΩÌ∏â We don't have infinite data, but to exit parse asap, I recall I used `exit` at least once.
+That's an interesting consideration, but probably should be left for a separate REP? üòâ We don't have infinite data, but to exit parse asap, I recall I used `exit` at least once.
 Otherwise I could write `loop 1 [parse ... [ .. (break)..]]`.
 But that's a workaround alright.